 Closing time is the date and time set aside for you to come in and sign the paperwork.
 Your real estate agent will coordinate the time and date convenient for you and the title company.
 As a buyer, you may want to close near the end of the month, so that you will minimize the number of days you must pay pre-paid interest.
 The other consideration is that most closings are scheduled for the last day of the month.
 A wiser strategy might be to close three days prior to the end of the month.

 Funding occurs when all papers have been signed and all conditions have been met.
 Funding may occur on the day of the closing or the next day.
 Careful planning will ensure that all expectations have been met.
 You will not receive the keys for the premises until the loan has been funded, so plan to close early when there are definite time constraints.

 After funding, your real estate consultant will give you the keys to the property and you will officially own your new home.
 Now all you need to find some good friends to help you move in!

 Questions about any of the government loan programs available today in Tennessee?
-USDA Mortgage Source is nations leading Government loan resource – just submit the short Info Request Form on this page for quick service.
+USDA Mortgage Source is the nations leading Government loan resource – just submit the short Info Request Form on this page for quick service.
 You can also call us 7 days a week at ph: 800-743-7556

 Serving Tennessee home buyers: Memphis, Nashville, Knoxville, Chattanooga, Clarksville, Murfreesboro, Jackson, Franklin, Johnson City, Bartlett, Hendersonville, Kingsport, Collierville, Cleveland, Smyrna, Germantown, Humbolt, Brentwood, Belle Meade, Germantown, Bartlett, Collierville, Spring Hill, Maryville, Farragut, Hendersonville, Franklin, Oakland, Tusculum, Atoka, Ridgeside, Nolensville, Arlington